wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.3.2 =
+* Fixed missing list selection dropdown in the WPNewsman widget settings.

 = 1.3.1 =
 * Added ability to import the subscriber's IP address; two text blocks to the deafult Digest template and fixed "Subscribe" button css for the Internet Explorer 9.